0xBallpoint/trapster-community/README.md

 ```

 ## Usage

+### Configuration
+Trapster uses a configuration file located at `data/trapster.conf`.
+Ensure the configuration file is correctly set up before running the daemon.
+You can add as many services as you want, even mutliple services of the same type.

+You should also change the `interface` name, Trapster uses that to discover the IP address it should bind to.
+On linux, you can type `ifconfig` or `ip a`.

 ### Running the Daemon

 After installation, to start the Trapster daemon, simply use the trapster command inside your folder: